StackVista/stackstate-docs/stackpacks/add-ons/health-forecast.md

 ---
-description: How to install and use the Health forecasting.
+description: How to install and use the health forecasting
 ---

 # Health Forecast